moussetc/mattermost-plugin-giphy/README.md

 ![demo](assets/demo_post.png).

-If you don't want to put a special caption, you can also just use `/gif <keywords>`.

-*If you prefer the `/gif` (post GIF without preview) / `/gifs` (preview and choose GIF before posting) as in the previous versions of the plugin, you can disable the 'Force GIF preview before posting' in the plugin configuration.*
+*If you prefer having both the `/gif` (post GIF without previewing!)
+AND `/gifs` (preview and choose GIF before posting) as in the previous versions of the plugin, you can disable the 'Force GIF preview before posting' in the plugin configuration.*

 ### Older versions